Agera (festival): Date

 Agera falls on the first Sunday of October.
 It is normally called the Harvest festival where farmers cut the crops and offer the first fruits to God.
 It is normally seen throughout India where different communities celebrate this festive in their own ways.

 Celebrations

 The East Indians were the people who were engaged in agricultural activities.
+In the observed festival, paddy is harvested and subsequently brought to local churches in a ceremonial procession.
+This procession is characteristically accompanied by the East Indian Band.
+Members of the Catholic community transport the paddy on horse-drawn or bullock carts, culminating in its presentation at the church.
+Upon arrival, priests bestow blessings upon the harvest.
+Following the religious services, the blessed harvest is distributed to the households in attendance.
+The festival culminates with East Indian cultural events held in various villages, including Kurla, Marol, and others.